tpm2-software/tpm2-tools/man/tss2_getinfo.1.md

 # DESCRIPTION

 **tss2_getinfo**(1) - This command returns a UTF-8 string identifying the version of the FAPI, the TPM, configurations and other relevant information in a human readable format.
-The concrete content of this string is implementation specific.

 # OPTIONS